 - These are starter tips, which means that they’re intended to make the opening hours of the game easier.
 I don’t have the know-how to advise you on the best min-maxed character build, or give tips on how to beat late-game bosses.

 - The game keeps changing.
-Larian has been issuing updates to Divinity: Original Sin almost daily, and small things keep changing.
+Larian has demonstrated that they’re happy to tinker with Divinity: Original Sin, and small things about the game still change.
+That will doubtless continue to be true with the Enhanced Edition.
 This post is current as of this writing, but some things about the game could change, and some of these tips could change as well.

 - These are tips for single-player.
 You can play Divinity: Original Sin in co-op (and it’s super cool!) but most of my time with the game has been spent solo.
 I decided that in the interest of keeping the article focused, I’d stick with offering tips for the type of game I’ve got the most experience with.
 That said, a lot of these tips are valid for both single- and multiplayer games.